 Caring for Those Amazing Animals

-The purpose of this lesson is to expose the learners to beliefs and attitudes about the treatment of animals, especially applied to sports and entertainment.
-In this lesson the learners will understand how laws, and attitudes and beliefs concerning animal welfare, affect personal responses to animal treatment.
+Discuss and evaluate beliefs and attitudes about the treatment of animals, especially applied to sports and entertainment.
+We explore how laws and beliefs concerning animal welfare affect personal responses to animal treatment.
 They will determine how these laws, attitudes and beliefs affect the manner in which performing animals are trained and treated.

 - identify and articulate how differing attitudes and beliefs affect the use of animals insports and entertainment.

 - investigate the Animal Welfare Act and Animal Cruelty Laws in their state.